Binding Child Support Agreement

 What it means to have a binding agreement

 A binding child support agreement provides certainty because the payment amount is fixed and does not change with income or reassessments.
-This allows both parents to plan financially and, where relevant, increase their income without affecting the agreed child support amount.
+A fixed payment allows both parents to plan financially and, where relevant, increase their income without affecting the agreed child support amount.

-There is an upfront cost.
-Each parent must obtain independent legal advice before signing.
+Independent legal advice creates an upfront cost.
+Each parent must obtain separate advice before signing.
 If the terms are already agreed, costs can be reduced by preparing a draft agreement before seeing separate lawyers, but each parent still needs their own advice and certification.

 The agreement is difficult to change.
-It cannot be varied like a formula assessment.
+A binding agreement cannot be varied like a formula assessment.
 To change it, the existing agreement must be ended and replaced, or set aside in limited circumstances.

 What it means to have no agreement

-The child support formula determines the amount payable.
-This means payments will adjust over time based on income, care arrangements, and the number and ages of children.
+Without a binding child support agreement, the child support formula determines the amount payable.
+Formula payments adjust over time based on income, care arrangements, and the number and ages of children.

 You retain flexibility to seek reassessments or changes through Services Australia, but you do not have the certainty or control that a binding agreement provides.